Processing of personal data: Travel and consular services

 Transfer of personal data

-We do not disclose personal data for purposes such as direct marketing, market surveys and opinion polls.
+We do not disclose personal data for direct marketing, market surveys, and opinion polls.

 Remember that under the GDPR you also have rights relating to the processing of your personal data.
 More information about your right to data protection is available here.